How Long Do I Have To Contest a Will in Texas?

-When a person passes away in Texas, their estate may be required to go through the probate process.
-The Texas State Law Library describes probate as the court-administered procedure during which someone’s death is legally recognized, their estate is settled, and estate assets are distributed to the appropriate heirs.
+When a person passes away in Texas, their estate goes through the probate process.
+Probate is a court-administered procedure where the state legally recognizes someone’s death, settles their estate, and distributes estate assets to the appropriate heirs.

-The last will and testament is the primary legal document that is referred to during probate.
-Texas probate court is responsible for confirming the validity of a will and interpreting instructions of a valid will.
+The last will and testament is the primary legal document during probate.
+Texas probate court confirms the validity of a will and interprets its instructions.
 You have the right to challenge a will that you believe is improper.
 Here, you will find an overview of the most important things you need to know about contesting a will in Texas.

 Challenging a Will in Texas: Know the Statute of Limitations

 Texas has a statute of limitations that you must comply with if you are considering challenging a will.
-Under state law, you must officially contest the will within two years of the date that it was admitted into probate.
+Under state law, you must officially contest the will within two years of the date of admission into probate.
 What happens if you wait too long to take action?
 In most cases, you will simply lose out on the right to challenge the will.
 The statute of limitations is a strict deadline.

 What Are the Grounds to Contest a Will in Texas?